Used correctly, the Personal Property Securities Act (PPSA) can offer a lot of protection for subcontractors, contractors and principals.

 Used correctly, registering your interest on the Personal Property Securities Register (PPSR) will improve your chances of either getting paid or getting your stuff back.

 If you’re feeling a little uneasy about the PPSA, then you’re in good company.
-General Electric International (GE) recently lost $40m (yes – forty-million dollars) worth of equipment because it failed to identify and register its PPS interest.
+A few years back General Electric International (GE) lost $40m (yes – forty-million dollars) worth of equipment because it failed to identify and register its PPS interest.
 Given that a PPS registration costs only around $16, that’s a bad day at the office….

 When a company goes into liquidation, the liquidator has one primary job: collect the company’s assets, liquidate them into cash, and pay out that cash in the “correct” order.